ettoreleandrotognoli/python-cdi/README.rst

 Python 3
 ~~~~~~~~

-With Python 3 is possible define the types of injections with the type hints.
+With Python 3 it is possible to define the types of injection with Python type hints.

 You can see more examples in the examples folder( examples/py3/ ).